 3.3 Portrait Mode

-Portrait mode is available on iPhones that have the dual lens.
-If you have the iPhone 7 Plus, iPhone 8 Plus or iPhone X, you’ll see the Portrait icon at the top of the screen.
+Portrait mode is available on iPhones that have the Portrait mode option in the native camera app.
+On these phones, you’ll see the Portrait icon at the top of the screen.

 Using this mode is like using Portrait mode in the native camera app.
 It’s used for capturing a sharp subject against a blurry background.